 Winter and spring months in Long Beach and Los Angeles are a perfect time to spot gray whales during their migration season.
-From around January to March-April, gray whales can be seen migrating from the Artic towards the western coast of Mexico.
+From around January to March-April, gray whales can be seen migrating from the Arctic towards the western coast of Mexico.

 November through March is also a great time to spot humpback whales, which can usually be spotted in clusters of ten.
 October through December is also a prime time to spot minke whales.
 Another common sighting during these months are also dolphins and sea lions which you don’t want to miss!